patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 <figure>
 {{< gallery-slider dir="/img/20240607-chc-queenstown-doubtful-sound/gibbston" >}}
-<figcaption style="text-align:center">Fall in Queenstown; Walter Peak across Lake Wakatipu; Caution!
-Steep Slope!; a Remarkable; Kawarau River; Kinross Winery.</figcaption>
+<figcaption style="text-align:center">Fall in Queenstown; Walter Peak across Lake Wakatipu; Caution&mdash;Steep Slope!; a Remarkable; Kawarau River; Kinross Winery.</figcaption>
 </figure>

 [Around the Basin](https://www.aroundthebasin.co.nz/) runs trips to Arrowtown or Gibbston (and, more importantly, pickups from those places), but we'd just been to Arrowtown a few weeks ago, so we went to Gibbston.
 It has quite a few wineries but doesn't feel like a place, or even a village.
-We chatted with the staff wine guy who had moved to Gibbston from UAE, I think, and somewhere in Asia before that.
+We chatted with the staff wine guy at [Kinross](https://kinross.nz) who had moved to Gibbston from UAE, I think, and somewhere in Asia before that.
 Yes, Gibbston is highly scenic, even if there is no "there" there.

 These tourist businesses&mdash;Around the Basin, Tamaranui Canoe Hire&mdash;do have a lot of